simplifylearning101/dsa_with_cpp/README.md

 # 10-Week DSA Cohort Roadmap in C++

 Welcome to the 10-Week DSA Mastery Cohort!
-We'll focus on building a strong foundation in Data Structures and Algorithms (DSA) using C++, tailored for coding interviews.
+We'll focus on building a strong foundation in Data Structures and Algorithms (DSA) using C++, tailored for your first step in coding interviews.

 ### Overview of this program: